-Switchover from oral dose to haloperidol decanoate can be achieved by using the initial dose that is 10-20 times the daily oral dose in haloperidol equivalents.
+The switchover from oral dose to haloperidol decanoate can be achieved by using the initial dose that is 10 to 20 times the daily oral dose in haloperidol equivalents.

 b) In patients stabilized on high oral dose or who have become tolerant to the oral medication